GSA/fedramp-tailored/pages/Appendices.md

 | 45. | PS-6 | Access Agreements |
 - Access agreements exist for every role a staff member may hold relative to the system.
 - The access agreements are reviewed and updated at least annually.
-- Every staff member with access to the system signs an access agreement appropriate for the staff member&#39;s role or level of access.
+- Every staff member with access to the system signs an access agreement appropriate for the staff member's role or level of access.
  | ☐ Inherited    ☐ Partially-Inherited  |
 | 46. | PS-7 | Third-Party Personnel Security |
 - All third-party security personnel are treated as CSP employees.